-The produce moves from farm to wholesale to retail and finally to the consumer but the chain is not integrated.
-There exists a static infrastructure but absence of transport facilities defeats the purpose.
+Mr. Shailender Kumar reinstated the fact that produce needs to move from farm to wholesale to retail and finally to the consumer, where the chain is required to be integrated.
+While there exists a static storage infrastructure, the absence of transport facilities defeats the purpose.

-Transportation sector is not given importance and hasn't flourished.
-He urged the stakeholders to come up with the bottlenecks and advice NCCD on the probable course of action and recommend what Ministry of Agriculture should put into action.
+Refrigerated transportation sector is not given appropriate importance and hasn't flourished at an equal pace.
+He urged the stakeholders to come up with the bottlenecks faced and make suggestion to NCCD on the probable course of action so that valid recommendations to the Ministry of Agriculture could be put into action.

-He made the audience aware that there exists Extensive highways; rural roads and Agriculture produce available in all parts of the country but they need to be transported to the consumer.
-According to a study by ICAR the perishable losses amount to 1 lakh Crores.
+He made the audience aware that there exists Extensive highways; rural roads and that Agriculture produce available in all parts of the country; these need to be transported to reach the consumer.
+According to a study by ICAR the perishable losses amount to 1 lakh crores in current value terms.
 There are twin losses happening- one in terms of monetary loss and the other is the actual loss of produce which a could have helped to bring about nutritional security in the country and promoted exports of fruits and vegetables.

-There are 7000 refer trucks for transporting 20 million MT of produce manned by unskilled workforce which leads to deterioration of the quality of the produce handled.
+There are only 7000 refer trucks for transporting 20 to 30 million MT of produce manned by unskilled workforce which can lead to further deterioration of the quality of the produce handled.
 The condition of air and ship cargo is even worst.
-There are a number of issues like lack of protocol and standards, taxation, traffic police and interstate issues.
-The government has offered a number of incentives like Schemes of NHM, subsidies, 100% FDI, external commercial borrowing allowed and excise exemption, no service tax applicable and zero custom duty.
-But the industry is still not utilizing these perks available.
+There are a number of issues like lack of understanding of protocols and standards, taxation concerns, interstate traffic regulations and other issues.
+The government has offered a number of incentives like schemes of NHM, subsidies, 100% FDI, external commercial borrowing allowed and excise exemption, no service tax applicable and zero custom duty.
+But the industry participants are still not fully utilizing these benefits - was it due to lack of awareness or other matters.